KhaledSalem4/KhaledSalem4/README.md

 Passionate **Fullstack .NET Developer** with expertise in building robust web applications using modern technologies.
 I specialize in creating efficient backend APIs and dynamic frontend interfaces, with a strong focus on clean code and best practices.

-- 🔭 Currently working on **EcoCollect.API** - A recycling pickup service platform
+- 🔭 Currently working on **RecycleSystem.API** - A recycling pickup service platform
 - 🌱 Actively learning **ASP.NET Core**, **Angular**, and **Cloud Technologies**
 - 💼 Seeking opportunities as a **Junior Frontend Developer**
 - 🎯 Goal: Build scalable, user-friendly applications that solve real-world problems